ILRU Directory of Centers for Independent Living (CILs) and Associations - 2014 (Vol. 36)

 A Center for Independent Living:

-51% of staff are persons with disabilities; 51% of Board of Directors are persons with disabilities; and provides four core services:
+51% of staff are persons with disabilities; 51% of Board of Directors are persons with disabilities; and provides five core services:

 - Information & referral